metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_backup_restore_v2_manifest.md

 Optional:

 - `analytics` (Boolean) Analytics restores analytics datasets from the backup.
-This field defaults to true.
+This fielddefaults to true.
-- `bucket_config` (Boolean) BucketConfig restores all bucket configuration settings.
-If you are restoring to cluster with managed buckets, then this option may conflict with existing bucket settings, and the results are undefined, so avoid use.
-This option is intended for use with unmanaged buckets.
-Note that bucket durability settings are not restored in versions less than and equal to 1.1.0, and will need to be manually applied.
+- `bucket_config` (Boolean) BucketConfig restores all bucket configuration settings.If you are restoring to cluster with managed buckets, then thisoption may conflict with existing bucket settings, and the resultsare undefined, so avoid use.
+This option is intended for usewith unmanaged buckets.
+Note that bucket durability settings arenot restored in versions less than and equal to 1.1.0, and willneed to be manually applied.
 This field defaults to false.
-- `bucket_query` (Boolean) BucketQuery enables the backup of query metadata for all buckets.
-This field defaults to 'true'.
+- `bucket_query` (Boolean) BucketQuery enables the backup of query metadata for all buckets.This field defaults to 'true'.
-- `cluster_analytics` (Boolean) ClusterAnalytics enables the backup of cluster-wide analytics data, for example synonyms.
-This field defaults to 'true'.
+- `cluster_analytics` (Boolean) ClusterAnalytics enables the backup of cluster-wide analytics data, for example synonyms.This field defaults to 'true'.
-- `cluster_query` (Boolean) ClusterQuery enables the backup of cluster level query metadata.
-This field defaults to 'true'.
+- `cluster_query` (Boolean) ClusterQuery enables the backup of cluster level query metadata.This field defaults to 'true'.
 - `data` (Boolean) Data restores document data from the backup.
-This field defaults to true.
+This field defaultsto true.
 - `eventing` (Boolean) Eventing restores eventing functions from the backup.
-This field defaults to true.
+This fielddefaults to true.
 - `ft_alias` (Boolean) FTAlias restores full-text search aliases from the backup.
-This field defaults to true.
+Thisfield defaults to true.
 - `ft_index` (Boolean) FTIndex restores full-text search indexes from the backup.
-This field defaults to true.
+Thisfield defaults to true.
 - `gsi_index` (Boolean) GSIIndex restores document indexes from the backup.
-This field defaults to true.
+This fielddefaults to true.
+- `users` (Boolean) Users restores cluster level users, including their roles and permissions.
+This isonly available for Couchbase Server 7.6 and later.
+This field defaults to 'false'.
 - `views` (Boolean) Views restores views from the backup.
 This field defaults to true.